keystonejs/keystone/docs/guides/initial-data.md

 You can achieve this setup by running the KeystoneJS CLI and selecting the `Starter` template.

-This method's primary use is intended towards initial seeding of databases or running manual migration scripts.
+This method is intended for initial seeding of databases or running migration scripts.

 ### Usage